-The MLS’ drive to become one of the leading leagues in soccer in the world, led them to introduce VAR before any other country.
+The MLS’s drive to become one of the leading leagues in soccer in the world led them to introduce VAR before any other country.
 It was in 2017 when VAR was introduced, this was even before the first use in the World Cup of 2018.

 One of these competitions that have adopted VAR is the English Premier League.
-Expected to improve the game, VAR has caused a huge amount of controversy so far in the EPL.
+This is expected to improve the game, but VAR has caused a huge amount of controversy so far in the EPL.

 Many debatable decisions have made by VAR (including offsides), leading to question marks around its introduction in the first place.
 Is VAR being used wrong?
 Should certain rules be changed for the VAR era of soccer?

 A lot of rules in soccer have room for on-field interpretation to allow for a real-time referee to officiate as effectively as possible.

 When reviewing decisions after the fact, there must be no room for such an interpretation.
 Decisions need to be more cut and dry.

 To get an idea of the rates that VAR can improve the game, we can take a look at the NFL.
 Since 1999 the number of overturned video replays has been 34%.

 The number of errors shown in the figures is relatively low, but the technology can also play a part in the discipline of the players and conduct.
 For a number of good examples of how VAR is effectively used, watch the videos over as MLS’ website.